CSRG-Group/dcs-notes.github.io/_CS141/part2.md

 This is the technique that helps us avoid duplicate evaluation.

 > Sharing turns arguments to function into local definitions.
+>
+> **TLDR.** Normally for call-by-name, expressions are represented by **closures** (memory locations on the heap) and pointers to them are then passed to functions as arguments.
+If an argument is used more than once within a function, then it will be **evaluated multiple times**.
+Sharing is an optimisation which allows these **closures** to be **updated** with their result once they have been evaluated, meaning they only have to evaluated once.

 ```haskell
                               fac' n m = case n of